jackkerouac/aphrodite/README.md

 Support for YAML will be removed entirely in v4.0.0.

+## IMPORTANT CYA

+It is also important to note that Aphrodite is **Beta software** (no matter what the version number), so please be **patient** with bug fixes and features.
+I am a team of one, and I work on Aphrodite in my spare time.

 (And yes, **I know** the version numbers are borked.
 Thanks for bearing with me while I iron that out!)

 ## Features